Focus: Invasion of Ukraine turns headwinds, Europe’s largest gas field gains momentum | Reuters

 In 1982, when production peaked, Groningen covered nearly one-fifth of the Dutch annual government budget.
 Revenue from gas has funded large-scale infrastructure projects.
 Millions of households and businesses have connected to a nationwide pipeline network, and natural gas has generated electricity and accelerated industrial growth.

-According to Jan Wigboldus, a leader of the Citizens’ Group Groningen Gasverard, who lobbied for the relief of local residents’ concerns about gas production, Groningen itself benefited from gas production.
+According to Jan Wigboldus, a leader of the Citizens’ Group Groningen Gasverard, who lobbied for the relief of local residents’ concerns regarding gas production, Groningen itself benefited from gas production.
 It was only a few.

 A systematic opposition movement began in 2009, but it took many years for residents to win compensation for home repairs.
 Only in 2015 did authorities acknowledge that earthquakes are a safety risk.